Inner Speech is the Future of Thought-to-Text BCI

 Adult inner speech shows massive individual variation

 In adulthood, inner speech becomes increasingly sophisticated and may compensate for cognitive aging.
-Computational modeling predicted that inner speech contribution increases across the lifespan (Granato et al., 2022) in neurotypical individuals to offset declining executive functions.
+Computational modeling predicted that as executive functions decline with age, inner speech contribution actually increases to offset the loss (Granato et al., 2022).
+Your internal voice picks up the slack for other cognitive systems.

 However, massive individual differences exist.
-Descriptive Experience Sampling studies found inner speech occurred in only 20-26% of randomly sampled moments on average, with a range from 0% to 75% across individuals.
-The recent recognition of anendophasia - the absence or minimal experience of inner speech - challenged assumptions about inner speech universality (Nedergaard & Lupyan, 2024).
+Descriptive Experience Sampling studies, where participants report their mental experience at random moments throughout the day, found inner speech occurred in only 20-26% of sampled moments on average.
+But the range across individuals was striking - from 0% to 75%.
+Some people think in words constantly; others almost never do.
+The recent recognition of anendophasia—the absence or minimal experience of inner speech—challenged long-held assumptions that everyone has an internal monologue (Nedergaard & Lupyan, 2024).

-Adult inner speech also varies phenomenologically.
-A survey found that 77% of adults report dialogic inner speech (internal conversations), 82.5% report evaluative/motivational inner speech, 36.1% report condensed inner speech, and 25.8% report other people's voices in their inner speech (McCarthy-Jones & Fernyhough, 2011).
+Even among those who do experience inner speech, it takes different forms.
+A survey found that 77% of adults report dialogic inner speech (back-and-forth conversations with yourself), 82.5% report evaluative or motivational self-talk ("you've got this" or "that was stupid"), 36.1% report condensed inner speech (fragmentary, abbreviated thoughts), and 25.8% sometimes hear other people's voices in their inner speech (McCarthy-Jones & Fernyhough, 2011).

 Neural substrates reveal dual mechanisms and surprising motor involvement